netxms/netxms-doc/admin/web-services-monitoring.rst

    * Origin: Web service
    * Metric: (.[] | select(.name == "{instance}").status ) // "failed"

-     This configuration will get status for object with name like {instance} (will be replaced by real name on instance discovery) and will return "failed" if this object does not contain status.
+     This configuration will get the status for the object with name like {instance} (will be replaced by its real name on instance discovery) and it will return "failed" if this object does not contain the status field.